mysql/mysql-utilities/doc/man/mysqlindexcheck.rst

 equivalent **CREATE INDEX** (or **ALTER TABLE** for primary keys).

 To display the best or worst nonprimary key indexes for each table, use the :option:`--best` or :option:`--worst` option.
-The data will show the top 5 indexes from tables with 10 or more rows.
+This causes the output to show the best or worst indexes from tables with 10 or more rows.
+By default, each option shows five indexes.
+To override that, provide an integer value for the option.

 To change the format of the index lists displayed for the :option:`--show-indexes`, :option:`--best`, and :option:`--worst` options,